-It is a feeling that Moore wants to see spread through the community of Lake City, as evidenced by the weight she threw behind ArtFields, Lake City's first art festival, held there in April.
+It is a feeling that Moore wants to see spread through the community of Lake City, as evidenced by the weight she threw behind ArtFields, Lake City's first art festival, launched in 2013.

-The "Epic Southern Artfest" brought visual artists in from 11 southeastern states to participate in a competition offering $100,000 in prizes.
+The nine-day "Epic Southern Artfest" brought visual artists in from 11 southeastern states to participate in a competition offering $100,000 in prizes.
 In offering such large prizes, the competition attracted high-quality artwork from professional artists who will be seen for decades to come.
 The winners of the top prizes were required to leave their work in Lake City so that the town will amass a unique contemporary art collection for itself over the years.
-This year the $50,000 Top Prize was awarded to James Arendt of Conway, S.C., the $25,000 Juried Panel Prize went to Leanna Knapp of Juliette, Ga., and the $25,000 People's Choice Award went to Kirkland Smith of Columbia.

 The artists were undoubtedly excited to be selected as some of the best in their class, but this nine-day festival was not just for them.
 ArtFields was meant to reach out to visitors to remind them of the foundation that has built America into its current state.